skilesare/immortality/achieving_supersociety/a-technical-proof.md

 This chapter assumes you are familiar with the basics of hypercatallaxy.
 This chapter was originally a blog post on http://catallax.info.

-The things we will focus on in this section are the ideas of demurrage or the decay fee and the idea of the prefered stock that is exchanged with each and every cash transaction in a hypercapitalistic economy.
+The things we will focus on in this section are the ideas of demurrage or the decay fee and the idea of the prefered stock that is exchanged with each and every cash transaction in a hypercatallaxian economy.

 #### INTRO